 These innocuous substances could have been foods that you easily tolerated before, or it could be something more substantial such as another pharmaceutical.
 What is happening is that these substances are putting pressure on a damaged or strained biochemical pathway causing a return of symptoms.

-Do not misunderstand me, these sensitivities are not in your head.
-Due to the extensive damage that FQ’s can cause, it is entirely possible to become sensitive to other drugs (through inhibition or damage to the CYP system in the liver) or foods (through damage to the lining of the intestine, etc…), even chocolate 🙁 .
-So, yes, it is entirely possible to have other substances cause a negative reaction or symptom in the body, however these sensitivities are very unique to the individual.
+Now don’t misunderstand me, these sensitivities are not in your head.
+Due to the extensive damage that FQ’s can cause, it is entirely possible to become sensitive to other drugs (through inhibition or damage to the CYP system in the liver) or foods (through damage to the gut), even chocolate 🙁 .
+So, yes, it is entirely possible to have other substances cause a negative reaction or symptom in the body, however these sensitivities are generally very unique to the individual.

-I do believe that a person should try to as wholesome (avoiding over processed animal meat and foods that could have higher FQ tissue concentrations) and eat pure as you can and avoid many of the synthetic substances that are in our diets today.
+I do believe that a person should try to be as wholesome (avoiding over processed animal meat and foods that could have higher FQ tissue concentrations) and eat pure as you can and avoid many of the synthetic substances that are in our diets today.
 However, too much hearsay and fear about the consumption of food causes undue stress and worry in some individuals, which in itself can become a problem.
 I have actually seen that far more than actual claims of refloxing from food.

 Remember, when very sensitive, the slightest thing can throw us off and it can be quite different for each person.